Stachys byzantina

 Stachys byzantina (syn.
-S. lanata), the lamb's-ear (lamb's ear) or woolly hedgenettle, is a species of flowering plant in the mint family Lamiaceae, native to Armenia, Iran, and Turkey.
-It is cultivated over much of the temperate world as an ornamental plant, and is naturalised in some locations as an escapee from gardens.
+S. lanata), the lamb's-ear (lamb's ear) Monty plant or woolly hedgenettle, is a species of flowering plant in the mint family Lamiaceae, native to Armenia, Iran, and Turkey.
+It is cultivated throughout much of the temperate world as an ornamental plant, and is naturalised in some locations as an escapee from gardens.
 Plants are very often found under the synonym Stachys lanata or Stachys olympica.

 Lamb's-ear flowers in late spring and early summer; plants produce tall spike-like stems with a few reduced leaves.
 The flowers are small and light purple.
-The plants tend to be evergreen but can "die" back during cold winters and regenerate new growth from the crowns.
+The plants tend to be evergreen but can "die back” during cold winters and regenerate new growth from the crowns.

 Description

 Lamb's-ears are herbaceous perennials, usually densely covered with gray or silver-white, silky-lanate hairs.
 They are named lamb's ears because of the leaves' curved shape and white, soft, fur-like hair coating.
 Flowering stems are erect, often branched, and tend to be 4-angled, growing 40–80 cm tall.
 The leaves are thick and somewhat wrinkled, densely covered on both sides with gray-silver colored, silky-lanate hairs; the undersides are more silver-white in color than the top surfaces.
 The leaves are arranged oppositely on the stems and 5 to 10 cm long.
 The leaf petioles are semiamplexicaul (the bases wrapping halfway around the stem) with the basal leaves having blades oblong-elliptic in shape, measuring 10 cm long and 2.5 cm wide (though variation exists in cultivated forms).
 The leaf margins are crenulate but covered with dense hairs, the leaf apexes attenuate, gradually narrowing to a rounded point.